mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 ```t
 terraform init
 ```
-then, use need to use the below command to validate the file
+then, i need to use the below command to validate the file
 ```t
 terraform validate
 ```